 - Sterilize and cover the jars until use (see sterilization tips).

-- Peel the pears and remove the seeds.
-Also remove the stems.
+- Peel pears and remove the seeds.
+Also, remove the stems.5.5 pound pears

 - Cut the pear into cubes of about ½ x ½ inch (1 x 1 cm)

-- Bring to the boil and then turn the heat low.
+- Bring to the boil, and then turn the heat low.
 Simmer for 1½ hours.
-Make sure you stir every now and then.
+Make sure you stir now and then.

 - Check if the jam has thickened enough.
-Drop a drop on a cold plate and see if it sets immediately.
-If not, cook an additional five minutes and check again.
+Put a drop on a small cold plate and see if it sets immediately.
+If not, cook an extra five minutes and check again.
 Put the plate in the refrigerator in between so that it stays cold.

-- Pour ½ inc (1 cm) of jam into the jars and wait 1 minute.
+- Pour ½ inch (1 cm) of jam into the jars and wait 1 minute.
 Then fill the jars and turn the lid on.
-Turn the jars upside down and let cool to room temperature.
+Turn the jars upside down and let them cool to room temperature.